-

 Pitch Count & Scoreboard

-In order to protect the health of our players, each team in divisions where players pitch (A-Ball and up) must track its pitchers’ pitch counts.
+In order to protect the health of our players, each team in divisions where players pitch (A Ball and up) must track its pitchers’ pitch counts.
 The away team is responsible for tracking pitch count for both teams and operating the score board.
 This can be one person or two people, depending on the comfortability of your teams’ adults.
 At some other local Little League fields and during Tournament Play, the pitch count and scoreboard must be done by a single volunteer.

-The scoreboard at Hick’s Canyon is operated using an iPad, therefore the Scoreboard Operator should be 12+.
+The scoreboard at Hicks Canyon is operated using an iPad, therefore the Scoreboard Operator should be 12+.

-Team Parents are expected to abide by the NWLL Volunteer Code of Conduct and are required to complete a League background on an annual basis.
+Pitch count and scoreboard volunteers are expected to abide by the NWLL Volunteer Code of Conduct and are required to complete a League background on an annual basis.

 Opening Day & Closing Day Committee Volunteer

 NWLL Opening Day is our biggest league event of the year and requires the most volunteers of any single day.
-Each team needs to provide an Opening Day volunteer to help staff booths, run raffles, set up and tear down the fields, guide traffic, etc. If you’re interested in this role, contact your Team Parent.
+Each team needs to provide an Opening Day volunteer to help staff booths, run raffles, set up and tear down the fields, guide traffic, etc.

 Picture Day Coordinator

 Picture Day Coordinators are responsible for distributing photo envelopes and collecting orders for the NWLL Picture Day.
 They are also responsible for communicating to each team the specific photo time and organizing the team on Picture Day.
-If you’re interested in this role, contact your Team Parent.

-Angel Day Coordinator
+Angels Day Coordinator

 Umpire